Joy879/weather_project/README.md

 ### About the app :bulb:
 A simple weather app that takes in data from [OpenWeatherAPI](https://openweathermap.org/) and displays various aspects in a dashboard.

+I wanted to explore Python based tools for frontend development especially because Python is the go to language for Data Science projects.
+Most of the time I have found that most python developers have to deal with the stress of working with JavaScript to build responsive web apps for their projects.
 I designed the weather dashboard that will dynamically retrieve and display weather maps and a graph of the temperatures of a specific location.
-Hard as it may be to imagine it, a lot of the code is in pure Python thanks to Dash and other wrapper libraries.
+Hard as it may be to imagine, a lot of the code for this app is in pure Python thanks to Dash and other wrapper libraries.

 * View the webapp [here](https://foreweatherapp.herokuapp.com/)
 * View the blog [here](https://medium.com/@joywanjiru879/fore-weather-app-745daff2bea7)